civalin/cmdlr/README.rst

 cmdlr
 ################

-``cmdlr`` is a extensible command line tool for download comic books from online comic sites.
+``cmdlr`` is a extensible command line tool use for subscribe online comic sites.